 Wandering the gardens and trying to absorb and retain all that is there (an impossible task), I learned that the Peter H. Raven Library, housed in the Monsanto Bldg. and part of the Gardens has, in its collection, a first edition copy of Darwin’s The Origin of Species.
 Several emails and a fair measure of luck later, I found myself in a very special (and rather chilly) room in the Raven Library.
 With clean hands, I was allowed to handle some of the oldest botanical books known to mankind, including Darwin’s Origin and Carl Linnaeus’ earliest works.
 Then things got even more exciting, as I was allowed to turn pages in books written and bound in the 1700s, 1600s, and even the 1500s.
 It was a truly awe inspiring experience.
 It also reminded me of just how far we have come in just a handful of centuries.

-Fusarium crown and foot rot means death for asparagus.
+Fusarium crown and root rot means death for asparagus.

 Heavy soil, poor drainage, over-harvesting, and insect feeding all work to create the perfect habitat for this ubiquitous fungi.